 I had to look twice before I realized that it was a toy skeleton of a prehistoric animal.

-Thank you joining us on our short visit to Lower Largo.
-Hope you enjoyed it as much as we did.
+Thank you for joining us on our short visit to Lower Largo.
+I hope you enjoyed it as much as we did.

 Oh my word this morning I am freezing.
 Hope you are all still healthy and staying safe.